Adam-Zaghloul/arduino-biometric-access/README.md

 └── GND ────────── GND rails
 ```

-> I2C was chosen for the LCD and RTC to minimise pin usage — both devices share the same SDA/SCL bus (A4/A5).
+> I2C was chosen for the LCD and RTC to minimise pin usage — both devices share the same SDA/SCL bus.
-> All buttons use Arduino internal pull-up resistors (`INPUT_PULLUP`); no external pull-up resistors required.
+> All buttons use Arduino internal pull-up resistors (`INPUT_PULLUP`) — no external pull-up resistors required.

 ---